bc-bytes/cognitive-tests/README.md

 https://www.researchgate.net/publication/295106328_Mobile_Framework_for_Cognitive_Assessment_Trail_Making_Test_and_Reaction_Time_Test

-Also,please read the DISCLAIMER before using any of this code.
+Also, please read the DISCLAIMER before using any of this code.